 The organisation has blocked a number of hotel rooms at Wageningen International Congress Center (WICC) for course participants, but only until 15 September 2018.
 You can visit: www.wicc.nl for more information.

 Participants have to book their own hotel room by sending an email: firstname.lastname@example.org and mention booking code BDLS18 (do not book your room via the WICC website!)

 Accommodation is not included in the fee of the course, but there are several possibilities in Wageningen.
 For information on B&B's and hotels in Wageningen please visit proefwageningen.nl.
 Furthermore Airbnb offers several rooms in the area.

 To register please complete the electronic reply form.

-Applicants will be informed of acceptance of their registration before 15 September 2018.
+Applicants will be informed of acceptance of their registration as soon as possible.
 They will receive instructions for payment, and further course details.

 The course fee includes printed materials, coffee/tea during breaks, lunches and one course dinner but does not cover accommodation.
 The course fee depends on the participant's affiliation:

 |PhD candidates registered with one of the affiliated Graduate Schools